 Stage 4 Palliative Care: Terminal

-Unfortunately, at this stage, a patient is nearing the end of life and has only days or weeks remaining.
+Unfortunately, at this stage, the terminal phase of Palliative Care draws closer, and a client has only days or weeks remaining.
 The main focus of the Palliative Care team now is to ensure the patient is comfortable.
 Medical care continues to offer some relief, although additional symptoms can occur and add to the existing pain.
-A patient may become bedridden, lose their appetite or find it difficult to swallow food or medication.
-End-of-life medications and requests of a religious or spiritual nature begin.
+A client may become bedridden, lose their appetite or find it difficult to swallow food or medication.
+Carers provide end-of-life medications and begin servicing any client requests of a religious or spiritual nature.

 Stage 5 Palliative Care: Bereavement

-During the final stage, the patient has passed on, and all focus switches towards their family and loved ones, who may require emotional or psychological support.
-The Palliative Care team may offer this support directly or through referrals to third parties specialising in bereavement services.
+By this final Palliative Care stage, the patient has passed on and all focus switches towards their family and loved ones.
+The Palliative Care team may offer them emotional or psychological directly or through referrals to third parties specialising in bereavement services.
 Depending on the nature of the patient’s illness and passing on and how it impacted their family or loved ones, Stage 5 Palliative Care may continue for many months, even years.

 It is a term often associated with terminal illness, but Palliative Care is just as much for people with a chronic disease who have a longer life expectancy.